patriciogonzalezvivo/thebookofshaders/07/README.md

 ![Piet Mondria - Tableau (1921)](mondrian.jpg)

 ### Circles

 In the same way is easy to draw squares on grid paper, is relatively easy to draw rectangles with cartesians coordinates.
 But circles requires another approach.
-Some how we need to *treat* the spacial coordinates in a way that at the end we can draw circles with just a ```step()``` functions.
+Some how we need to *treat* the spacial coordinates in a way that we can draw circles with just a ```step()``` functions.

-Going back to the grid paper and the math class,  we were hable to draw perfect circles by opening a compass by the desired radius, pressing one of the endings on the desired center of the circles and spinning the other end around.
+Back to math class and the grid paper,  we can remember drawing perfect circles by opening a compass at the desired radius, pressing one of the endings on the desired center of the circles and spinning the other end around.

 ![](compass.jpg)

-If we do this over a grid paper, thinking that each square on the grid is a pixel, we can draw a circle by *asking* each pixel (or thread) if they are inside the area of the circle.
+Do this over a grid paper, and think.
+Each square on the grid is a pixel, we defenetyy can draw a circle by *asking* each pixel (or thread) if they are inside the area of the circle.
 Right?
 We can know that area by computing the distance to the center of the center of the circle.

 ![](circle.jpg)